Skip to main content

 • Reverse engineers, trying to understand how APIs work and how apps use them.

-Using HTTP Toolkit or similar tools today, this is all already possible for some cases (demo), but increasing OS restrictions and use of certificate pinning & similar creates challenges that often require specialist skills and fiddly manual reverse engineering work, making all this inaccessible to many users.
+Using HTTP Toolkit or similar tools today, this is all already possible for some cases (demoopens in a new tab), but increasing OS restrictions and use of certificate pinning & similar creates challenges that often require specialist skills and fiddly manual reverse engineering work, making all this inaccessible to many users.
 This project is going to fix that.

 In HTTP Toolkit itself, the end UX I'm aiming for is: